 Tuberculosis (TB) A complex issue.
 High-risk, adult, long-term travellers are usually recommended to have a TB skin test before and after travel, rather than a vaccination.
 Only one vaccine is given in a lifetime.
 Children under five spending more than three months in China and/or Mongolia should be vaccinated.

 Adequate cover If your health insurance does not cover you for medical expenses abroad, consider supplemental insurance.
-Check the Lonely Planet (www.lonelyplanet.com/travel-insurance) site for more information.
+Check the Lonely Planet (www.lonelyplanet.com/travel-insurance) website for more information.

 Pre-existing conditions Declare any existing medical conditions to the insurance company; if your problem is pre-existing, the company will not cover you if it is not declared.

-Adventurous activities You may require extra cover for adventurous activities – make sure you are covered for a fall if you plan on riding a horse or a motorbike.
+Adventure activities You may require extra cover for adventurous activities – make sure you are covered for a fall if you plan on riding a horse or a motorcycle.
 If you are uninsured, emergency evacuation is expensive, with bills over US$100,000 not uncommon.

 Following is a list of items you should consider including in your medical kit – consult your pharmacist for brands available in your country.